Last Updated on January 17, 2024 by Kari

 Well, I suppose there have been a few courses that have been taken away over the years, but it seems that only happens after they are not getting the response Mindvalley is looking for or they get replaced by something more updated.

 That said, when they are promoting one of their courses, that course tends to get more interest and students in the next cohort, which is something that you might want.
-More students equal more interaction which equals more insights.
+Even if the course has been on Mindvalley for years, the promotion causes more people to take the course.
+This is a good thing because more students equal more interaction which equals more insights.

 For instance, if you’ve ever taken Lifebook, you know that Jon and Missy are the farthest things from fake.
 Jon annoys me sometimes when I’m in a bad mood, but I do think he has a ton of wisdom to share.
 I always listen to the Lifebook Membership podcasts when I’m driving on my monthly solo trip, and I find myself getting a lot from them.
 As teachers, they are upfront and honest about their life and all that comes with them.